Workday/canvas-kit/TESTING.md

 ## Visual Tests

-A Storybook story is the unit of all visual regression tests.
-Storybook is made to be a Component explorer and where all states of components can be demonstrated without launching full application instance.
-This includes loading states, error states, etc. Visual regression is a good extension to the idea.
-The only modification required to visually capture all states is to force every state to the initial rendering of a story vs using a dynamic solution like [knobs](https://github.com/storybookjs/storybook/tree/next/addons/knobs).
+Canvas Kit uses [ChromaticQA](https://www.chromaticqa.com/) for visual tests which are run on every Storybook story.
+All the visual states should be represented by one or more stories.
+This way all of the visual states of a component can be visually regression tested without requiring the test to interact with the UI.
+These states should include loading states, error states, etc. Stories created for visual regression tests should avoid dynamic solutions like [knobs](https://github.com/storybookjs/storybook/tree/next/addons/knobs).

 Not all visual states are application states (E.g. `focus`, `hover`, and `active` on a button